donskytech/platformio-projects/README.md

 # platformio-projects

-This repository will contain projects created with platform-io
+This repository will contain projects created with PlatformIO